vatsjijj/slate/README.md

 # Installing
 You can either rebase your current system image on Slate, or you can download the occasional ISO file from Actions.

 To download the ISO from Actions, click on Actions and click on the latest "Build disk images" action.
-There is a build artefact named `artefact.zip`, the ISO is in there.
+There is a build artifact named `artifact.zip`, the ISO is in there.

 # Attributions
 ## Wallpapers